mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter2/review-of-related-literature.md

 the values are correct when determining traffic congestion.
 The researchers will only detect and classify if the traffic data shows traffic congestion and will not create modules which will control traffic.

-The third study that is reviewed is entitled "AN INTELLIGENT TRAFFIC CONTROLLER BASED ON FUZZY LOGIC" by Bilal Ahmed Khan and Nai Shyan Lai <sup>4</sup>.
+The third study that is reviewed is entitled "An Intelligent Traffic Controller Based on Fuzzy Logic" by Bilal Ahmed Khan and Nai Shyan Lai <sup>4</sup>.
 The researchers in this study has a system that is very similar to our proposed system.
 They are utilizing fuzzy logic concepts and image processing techniques using OpenCV.
 The only difference is that they are controlling simulated environment through a Peripheral Interface Controller (PIC) micro-controller to control traffic signals